3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Markdown Editor

 Markdown Editor is the place where your eyes will always keep focus for a long time when you are writing your Markdown notes.
-It's means the Markdown Editor is always the key point to protect your eyes.
+It means the Markdown Editor is always the key point to protect your eyes.

 - Have you ever felt distressed because you still want to write notes when you have blurred vision?
 - Have you ever felt that visual messy because of using Markdown Syntax to create complex notes?